 A fish transporter differs from a tender.
 A tender acts as the agent of a processor or buyer and is the first point of sale of fish from the Commercial Fisheries Entry Commission (CFEC) permit holder to a processor or buyer.
-A fish transporter is an agent of the CFEC permit holder(s) and is authorized to take legally harvested fish from one or more commercial salmon fisherman to a buyer or buyers.
-A fisherman or group of fishermen may hire a fish transporter, who may then legally take their fish to the first point of sale.
+A fish transporter is an agent of the CFEC permit holder(s) and is authorized to take legally harvested fish from one or more commercial salmon fishery participants to a buyer or buyers.
+A single participant or a group of fishery participants may hire a fish transporter, who may then legally take their fish to the first point of sale.